Blackberry Growing Information

 Planting

-One of the most important advances in the blackberry industry was the development of thornless varieties, which need to be trellised.
-New shoots are tied to the wires with soft strings as they grow.
-Pruning is fairly simple since you keep only 4 to 8 canes per plant.
-All weak canes and suckers are removed.
+One of the most important advances in the blackberry industry has been the development of thornless varieties, which need to be trellised.
+New shoots should be tied to the wires with soft strings as they grow.
+Pruning is fairly simple—keep only 4 to 8 canes per plant, and remove all weak canes and suckers.

 Depicting how blackberries give new lateral growth where the leaves are cut